colinbut/log-analyzer/README.md

 # Log Analyzer

-This is a tool written in Go that takes in a log file and outputs a table with count of each log level occurences.
+This is a tool written in Go that takes in a log file and outputs a table with count of each log level occurrences.

 e.g.